Financial Aid Office

-TU has received some additional federal Higher Education Emergency Relief Funds (HEERF II) for 2021.
-These funds will help eligible TU students with relevant educational and living expenses including tuition, fees, books and supplies, housing, food, internet and computer expenses, personal and transportation expenses, health care, child care, and other emergency costs that arise due to the coronavirus.
+During 2020 and 2021, TU received federal Higher Education Emergency Relief Funds (HEERF) from the CARES Act, CRRSAA, and the American Rescue Plan.
+TU used these funds to help eligible students with relevant educational and living expenses including tuition, fees, books and supplies, housing, food, internet and computer expenses, personal and transportation expenses, health care, child care, and other emergency costs that arise due to the coronavirus.

 No, recipients will not have to repay HEERF Grants.
 They are grants, not loans.

 No. This Internal Revenue Service (IRS) FAQ document states that these HEERF Grants should not be included in your reported gross income because they “are qualified disaster relief payments under section 139 of the Internal Revenue Code.”

 We are not offering anymore HEERF grants because all of the available funds have already been awarded.

 If you are facing a financial emergency aid, please review the eligibility criteria for the Student Emergency Grant.
 These emergency grants are funded from donations to the TU Foundation.